 - your personal financial contribution into business should not be less than 50K euros;

-- at least 15% of revenue should be invested into the R&D activity;
+- at least 15% of revenue should be invested in the R&D activity;

 - at least 1/3 of your staff has to be Ph.D. or Master’s Degree candidates;